Local Regulations

 City Requirements

-- Building Permits: Obtain necessary building permits for any structural repairs.
+- Building Permits: Obtain necessary permits for any structural changes or repairs.

-- Health and Safety Codes: Adhere to city-specific health and safety regulations during the restoration process.
+- Health and Safety Codes: Adhere to local health and safety standards to protect occupants during restoration.

 State Requirements

-- Licensing: Ensure all contractors are licensed according to state regulations.
+- Licensing: Ensure all restoration contractors are properly licensed by the state.

-- Insurance Requirements: Maintain adequate insurance coverage as mandated by state law.
+- Insurance Requirements: Maintain adequate insurance coverage, including liability and workers’ compensation.

 Environmental Requirements